Bayesian Quantum Multiphase Estimation Algorithm: Conclusions

-To summarize, we have presented a Bayesian quantum algorithm for the simultaneous estimation of $d$ arbitrary phases $\bs{\theta} \in [0,2\pi]^d$ with Heisenberg-limited sensitivity.
-Running the algorithm requires the support of a classical memory to store the Bayesian distribution.
-This is necessary to calculate variances, confidence intervals and estimators, and to monitor the process of the algorithm.
-We have found no memory overload to run the algorithm up to $d=3$ on reasonable time scales on a common laptop.
-Our algorithm is thus well suited for the estimation of a few parameters, realizable with an optical device.
-For larger values of $d$, other cutting strategies which do not scale with $d$ can be considered, such as Gaussian approximations of the Bayesian distribution~\cite{WiebePRL2016} or adaptive updates of the grid points using Monte Carlo methods~\cite{GranadeNJP2012,Valeri2020}.
-However, the impact of these methods on the probability to obtain biased estimations have to be carefully analyzed as well.
+To summarize, we have presented a Bayesian quantum algorithm for the simultaneous estimation of $d$ arbitrary phases $\bs{\theta} \in [0,2\pi]^d$ with covariance matrix elements scaling as $O(N_T^{-2})$ with respect to the total number of resources $N_T$.
+The running of the algorithm requires the support of a classical memory to store the Bayesian distribution.
+This is necessary to calculate variances, confidence intervals, and estimators, and to monitor the process of the algorithm.
+Our algorithm is well suited for the estimation of a few parameters, realizable with an optical device \cite{Spagnolo2012,Polino2019,Polino2020}.
+For larger values of $d$, other cutting strategies that do not scale with $d$ can be considered, such as Gaussian approximations of the Bayesian distribution~\cite{Wiebe2016} or adaptive updates of the grid points using Monte Carlo methods~\cite{Granade2012,Valeri2020}.
+However, the impact of these methods on the probability of obtaining biased estimations has to be carefully analyzed.

-In the context of multiparameter quantum metrology, our protocol provides a viable strategy to estimate arbitrary phases $\theta_j$ and their linear combinations $\bs{\theta}\cdot \bs{n}$ at the Heisenberg limit $(\Delta \bs{\theta}\cdot \bs{n}) \sim 1/N_T$, for fixed resources $N_T \gg 1$.
-Furthermore, our analysis highlights that correlations in the Bayesian distribution (only accessible by the parallel scheme) can be exploited for the estimation of certain combinations of phases with sensitivity overcoming the one achievable by sequential (single-parameter) estimation strategies.
+In the context of multiparameter quantum metrology, our protocol provides a viable strategy to estimate arbitrary phases $\theta_j$ and their linear combinations $\bs{\theta}\cdot \bs{n}$ with $\Delta^{2} (\bs{\theta}\cdot \bs{n}) \sim 1/N_T^{2}$, for fixed resources $N_T \gg 1$.
+Furthermore, our analysis highlights that correlations in the Bayesian distribution (only accessible by the parallel scheme) can be exploited for the estimation of certain combinations of phases with a sensitivity overcoming that achievable by sequential (single-parameter) estimation strategies.
+Finally, an optical version of the algorithm using single photons and linear optical elements can be implemented in state-of-the-art experiments~\cite{Spagnolo2012,Polino2019,Polino2020}.
+Equivalently, the algorithm can be implemented using generalized N00N-states~\cite{Humphreys2013,Proctor2018,Ge2018,Gessner2018b}.
+Recently, a multiround protocol using entangled qubits to measure a specific linear combination of multiple phases (at an optimal point) has been realized \cite{Liu2021,Zhao2021}.
+In contrast, our protocol is able to measure all linear combinations of phases simultaneously.